VET

 About VET and TVET

 Vocational Education and Training (VET) and TVET (delivered through TAFE) courses are practical subjects that can be studied alongside traditional subjects.
-All VET and TVET courses count towards the HSC and can lead to a nationally recognised qualification from TAFE NSW or the Board of Studies.
-Some VET and TVET courses developed by the Board of Studies also contribute toward an ATAR.
+All VET and TVET courses count towards the HSC and can lead to a nationally recognised qualification from TAFE NSW or NESA.
+Some VET and TVET courses developed by NESA also contribute toward an ATAR.

 VET courses are: